nocapstakepool/cardano-node/README.md

 <Y to save changes>
 <ENTER to save changes>
 ```
+- Now we will create an AMI (backup image) of the Cardano Node to use for future Relay/Producer Nodes

 ---

 ## Part 4 - Create an AMI copy and deploy to AWS for Produce Nodes
+- In the EC2 Dashboard, we will right-click on our EC2 instance > Image and templates > Create image
+- Name your image as CardanoNode
+- Description can be anything
+- Once we have the AMI, we can use it to launch the Relay and Producer Nodes.
+- More Info on the the differences between Relay and Producer nodes here: https://iohk.zendesk.com/hc/en-us/articles/900001951746-What-are-Block-producing-nodes-and-relay-nodes

 ---